 - Get medical exam

-- Getting a medical exam, though not always required, is a way for insurance companies to determine your risk profile, and therefore potential cost to the carrier.
+- Getting a medical exam, though not always required, is a way for insurance companies to determine your risk profile and insurability, therefore the potential cost to the carrier.
 Not all insurers require you to get a medical exam before making a decision about your application, but many do.
 If the insurer determines that you are low enough risk (in other words, reasonably healthy), an exam may not be necessary.
 However, even if you are in good health, an exam to quantify that could help you get lower rates.
 In the case that you need or want an exam, it can often be done at your home, work, or a medical facility.
-There, the exam will include height, weight, and blood pressure measurements, a blood test, and a drug test.
+This exam usually includes your height, weight, blood pressure measurements, a blood test, and a drug test.

 - Purchase Policy

 - Assuming your application is accepted, you can now purchase the policy.
 To ensure continued coverage, make your life insurance payment a priority each month.
-As aforementioned, a lapse in payment could terminate your plan, and you probably won’t qualify for the same rate if you have to reapply.
+As we mentioned before, a lapse in payment could terminate your plan, and you probably won’t qualify for the same rate if you reapply.

 Congratulations!
 You have decided to take a big step in protecting your loved ones.
 You should now have a better understanding of the coverages and limitations of term life insurance and can make an educated decision moving forward.